 One cup beef broth

-A handful of whole peeled garlic cloves, to taste
+A handful of whole peeled garlic cloves, or substitute minced garlic, to taste

 Directions